 - Setting aside time for hobbies, such as reading a book or listening to music

 Aim to find active ways to manage your stress.
-Inactive ways you may use to manage stress — such as watching television, surfing the Internet or playing video games — may seem relaxing, but they may increase your stress over the long term.
+Inactive ways to manage stress — such as watching television, surfing the internet or playing video games — may seem relaxing, but they may increase your stress over the long term.

 And be sure to get plenty of sleep and eat a healthy, balanced diet.
-Avoid tobacco use, excess caffeine and alcohol intake, and the use of illicit substances.
+Avoid tobacco use, excess caffeine and alcohol, and the use of illegal substances.

 If you're not sure if stress is the cause or if you've taken steps to control your stress but your symptoms continue, see your doctor.
-Your doctor may want to check for other potential causes.
-Or, consider seeing a professional counselor or therapist, who can help you identify sources of your stress and learn new coping tools.
+Your healthcare provider may want to check for other potential causes.
+Or consider seeing a professional counselor or therapist, who can help you identify sources of your stress and learn new coping tools.

-Also, if you have chest pain, especially if it occurs during physical activity or is accompanied by shortness of breath, sweating, dizziness, nausea, or pain radiating into your shoulder and arm, get emergency help immediately.
+Also, get emergency help immediately if you have chest pain, especially if you also have shortness of breath, jaw or back pain, pain radiating into your shoulder and arm, sweating, dizziness, or nausea.
 These may be warning signs of a heart attack and not simply stress symptoms.

-- Stress and your health fact sheet.
-U.S. Department of Health and Human Services. http://www.womenshealth.gov/publications/our-publications/fact-sheet/stress-your-health.html.
-Accessed Feb.
-16, 2016.
+- Stress and your health.
+U.S. Department of Health and Human Services. https://www.womenshealth.gov/mental-health/good-mental-health/stress-and-your-health.
+Accessed March 5, 2019.

 - Seaward BL.
 Essentials of Managing Stress.
 4th ed.
 Burlington, Mass.: Jones & Bartlett Learning; 2017.